-Our founder, Ellen Lettrich, has been working with young musical theatre and acting performers for almost 28 years, first as a high school classroom teacher and theatre director and, after receiving her MS in Speech-Language Pathology, as a medical voice therapist.
+Our founder, Ellen Lettrich, has been working with young musical theatre and acting performers for 31 years, first as a high school classroom teacher and theatre director and, after receiving her M.S. in Speech-Language Pathology, as a medical voice therapist.

 Her diverse teaching experiences led her to found Musical Theatre College Auditions (MTCA), a college theatre audition preparation company.
 Ellen built MTCA’s team of actively working teaching artists who themselves are grads of rigorous theatre training programs such as Juilliard, Yale School of Drama, Carnegie Mellon, the University of Michigan, the Boston Conservatory, and NYU Tisch.

 Over the past 25 years, MTCA has prepared hundreds of students for college theatre auditions and yielded exceptional success rates.
 Through her work with MTCA, Ellen saw how difficult it can be for low-income students and those from underrepresented communities to access the information and financial resources needed to be competitive in the audition process for college-level acting and musical theatre programs.